With in-person classes still on track to stay virtual in fall, students are starting to ask: shouldn't my tuition be cheaper?

 Higher waitlist acceptance rates might be another byproduct of the coronavirus.
 Kantrowitz said colleges dealing with reduced enrollment would be more likely to accept waitlisted students.

-Depending on the public health outlook, colleges and universities could be vastly different in the fall, but not everyone believes students will be worse off.
+Depending on the public health outlook, colleges and universities could be vastly different.
+Still, not everyone believes students will be worse off.

 "I struggle with the essentialist framing of what is happening now as a 'lesser experience,'" Parnther said.
 "The reality is that campuses as we have known them are forever changed.
 My hope is that we will collectively reimagine ways to have intentional educational experiences."